 Maybe.
-If you have an advanced chronic progressive illness, advanced frailty, or terminal conditions, you may want to complete both an advance directive and POST.
+If you have an advanced chronic progressive illness, advanced frailty, or terminal conditions, it is a good idea to complete both an advance directive and POST.
 That makes it more likely to have your end-of-life treatment preferences known and followed.